Journalist arrested in computer hacking probe

 Mr Foster was also arrested on suspicion of conspiracy to pervert the course of justice.

-He was arrested at his home and questioned at a north London police station before being bailed.'I apologise'
+He was arrested at his home and questioned at a north London police station before being bailed.

 The Times, owned by News International, named Lancashire detective Richard Horton as the author of the blog in June 2009 after the High Court refused to grant him anonymity.